 Tokyo in 4 days, 5 places not to be missed on your visit to the capital of Japan

 What to see in Tokyo in 4 days?
 Tokyo, the capital of Japan, has so many places to see that you could spend a week seeing things non-stop and still leave with the feeling of having left something behind.
-From ultra-modern skyscrapers to historic temples, from manga-only neighborhoods to streets full of fashionable people, Tokyo is a city of contrasts, full of life and multiple surprises.
+From ultra-modern skyscrapers to historic temples, from manga-only neighborhoods with streets full of fashionable people, Tokyo is a city of contrasts, full of life and multiple surprises.

 That’s why before visiting Tokyo you have to be very clear about what to see and know how to discard as you won’t be able to see everything.
 In my case, I spent 4 days in Tokyo so I have time to see many things and I ended up quite satisfied.
 Here you have my list of what to see in Tokyo during 4 days of travel.

 What to see and what to do in Tokyo?